 f.
 In the 2010 FEIR, there was a typographical error for the hotel energy use.
-Natural gas consumption should have been 4,554 MMBtu per year, rather than 8 MMBtu reported in Table III.R-9.
+Natural gas consumption should have been 5,168 MMBtu per year, rather than 8 MMBtu reported in Table III.R-9.
 However, Table 3-17 of 2010 FEIR Appendix S reflected the correct number.
-In Addendum 6, the hotel natural gas consumption in Table 33 was erroneously reported as 5,168 MMBTU, which is the annual natural gas consumption without the 15% reduction and was therefore, an overestimate.
 This would not alter the 2010 FEIR analysis or conclusions, as the Project proponent committed to achieving 15% or better energy efficiency than required by Title 24 and would still not be using electricity in a wasteful manner.